cpiment/enc-azure-tags/README.md

 }
 ```

-You can also specify an Azure Managed Identity ID to retrieve the password using `AZURE_CLIENT_ID` in the config.py file
+You can also specify an Azure Managed Identity ID to retrieve the password using `MANAGED_IDENTITY_CLIENT_ID` in the config.py file

 Create a python virtual environment named `venv`, activate it and install the required packages